simoncblyth/j/issues/junoPMTOpticalModel.rst

    # trivial to replace Material with small static array of TComplex
    # as there are only a few materials.
 Can also replace the std::string name
    # with implicit array index.
+   #
+   # Actually : the Material class seems pointless, just use rindex member for each layer
+   #

    Layer.h   : Matrix.h Material.h      # Layer, ThickLayer, ThinLayer
    Layer.cc  : Layer.h